Center for Viticultural Sciences

 Advances in both veterinary medicine technology and technique are the fuel firing the increased demand for well-trained individuals to work as veterinary technologists.

-Applicant must be an upper level undergraduate or graduate student majoring in Agricultural or Related Sciences.
+Applicant must be an upper level undergraduate or graduate student majoring in Agriculture or a related science.
 Applicant must also be in good academic standing.